Quantum spin liquids of Rydberg excitations in a honeycomb lattice induced by density-dependent Peierls phases

+To this end we calculate the dimer-dimer correlation function introduced in \cite{meng2010quantum}

+where $i,j$ and $k,l$ are each NN.
+The results of the calculation are shown in Fig. \ref{fig:dimerization_fullH}, where we observe only short-ranged correlations.}

-To this end we investigate the low-energy states of the model using randomly twisted boundary conditions (RTBC), following ideas introduced in \cite{Thesberg2014}.
+\paragraph{Randomly twisted boundary conditions -- } we investigate the low-energy states of the model using randomly twisted boundary conditions (RTBC), following ideas introduced in \cite{Thesberg2014}.
 Specifically we study how changes by randomly twisting the boundary conditions affect the ground state.
 The twisting is performed by adding a complex phase to the hopping terms that cross a boundary in horizontal or vertical direction.
 A hard-core boson crossing the boundary in $x$-direction then acquires a phase $\theta_x$, for a vertical hop across the boundary it picks up a phase $\theta_y$, respectively, and the sum or difference $\theta_x\pm\theta_y$ in case of a diagonal crossing.
-This is illustrated in Fig.~\ref{fig:TBC_visual_Haldane}.

 For each realization, the phases $(\theta_x,\theta_y)$ are drawn at random from the uniformly distributed interval $\interval[open right]{0}{2\pi}$.
 For further reference we will use $P$ to denote the set of realizations, where